 Special Array I - Problem

-An array is considered special if every pair of adjacent elements has different parity - meaning one element must be even and the other must be odd.
+An array is considered special if the parity of every pair of adjacent elements is different.
+In other words, one element in each pair must be even, and the other must be odd.

 Input & Output